Custom Inference Runtimes¶

 More often that not, your custom runtimes will depend on external 3rd party dependencies which are not included within the main MLServer package.
 In these cases, to load your custom runtime, MLServer will need access to these dependencies.

-It is possible to load this custom set of dependencies by providing them through an environment tarball, whose path can be specified within your model-settings.json file.
+It is possible to load this custom set of dependencies by providing them through an environment tarball or by giving a path to an already exisiting python environment.
+Both paths can be specified within your model-settings.json file.

 Warning